erenyetisgin/webgl-robot/README.md

 # webgl-robot
 This is a simple project that is made using WebGL.
-It is opened with webgl/index.html The robot can be rotated using W,A,S,D.
+It is opened with gl-robot/index.html.
+The robot can be rotated using W,A,S,D and perspective can be changed using P.